RevyWatson/weather-dashboard/README.md

 # Weather Dashboard
 Weather application provides accurate weather information for the chosen location utilizing the API [OpenWeather](https://openweathermap.org/api) to retrieve the data for a given city and client-side local storage.
+This application uses dynamic HTML, [Bootstrap](https://getbootstrap.com/) CSS framework, and is powered by JavaSctipt.

 ## Acceptance Criteria
 * When user searches for a city they are presented with current and future conditions for that city and that city is added to the search history.